bmkramer/101innovations-survey-data/README.md

 The node table will now be imported and all existing nodes will be updated with the new information.

 ## Step 6: Create network visualization in Gephi
+- In Gephi (with the data imported as described in step 5 above), select the tab 'Overview'.
+The network will be shown as an angry black spider web.
+We'll use various options in Gephi to make it look better.
+- *Node size* (use weight as attribute)
+-- Appearance > Nodes > Size (circle-diameter icon)
+-- Attributes > Weight
+-- Min size: 10, Max size: 100, Spline: linear (default) (example values)
+- *Node color* (use TMIE-classification as attribute) -- Appearance > Nodes > Color (painter's palette icon) -- Attributes > TMIE
+-- Right click color squares to set colors (e.g. dark-light gradient of one color, with grey for #N/A)
+- **Layout**